bologer/anycomment.io/readme.txt

 **Fixes:**

-* Fixed issue when on update of the comment, previous text was recovered, #249
+* Fixed issue when on update of the comment, previous text was recovered, #249 (credits @artikus11)
-* Fixed issue with comments which are not wrapped with `<p>` tag causing them to have different line height then other comments, #249
+* Fixed issue with comments which are not wrapped with `<p>` tag causing them to have different line height then other comments, #249 (credits @artikus11)
-* Fixed issue when button border radius was also changing it for "Author" label, #249
+* Fixed issue when button border radius was also changing it for "Author" label, #249 (credits @artikus11)
+* Fixed AnyComment logo design in the footer of comments, #249 (credits @artikus11)

 = 0.0.65 – 22.10.2018 =